-Gingerbread House Day 2022: History, Activities
+Gingerbread House Day 2024: History, Activities, Wishes, Messages

 Making gingerbread houses is a popular Christmas activity among families, whether they are doing it with parents, grandparents, or even both!
 But for as long as anyone can remember, these delectable, ornamental bread houses have always been a part of the holiday season.
 From where did they originate?
 Who thought up the idea?
 We must investigate the origins of Gingerbread House Day in order to get the answers to those questions.